 Sri Lanka may be a small island off the east coast of India and famous for its tea and elephants, but it is packed with so much more.
 There really is a never ending list of things to do in Sri Lanka.
 Tash, our Head of Content, has put together 26 things you didn’t know about this diverse and intriguing country from her travels there!

 Did you know?…

-1) You can stop off for a glass of milk at a milk bar
+1) Stop off for a glass of milk at a milk bar

 You will find milk bars dotted around the cities.
 And they really are what they say on the tin.
 Rock up to a local bar and grab yourself a refreshing glass of milk!
 They also sell other popular local drinks and snacks.
 We would recommend grabbing a carton of Milo, a yummy chocolate milk drink that is advertised on nearly every billboard.

-2) You can buy baked goods from a bread van
+2) Buy baked goods from a bread van

 Forget the ice-cream man, the sound of Beethoven’s classic Für Elise only means one thing in Sri Lanka: bread.
 Throughout the day you will hear the tune broadcast loudly from tuk-tuks that circle the streets selling bread and other baked goods.
 These friendly vendors are referred to as choon paan – or tune bread – sellers.
 They become part of daily life and are a rather welcome sound when you are feeling peckish for a snack.